-After a rather long bus ride from the town of Hpa-An to the Kyaiktiyo Pagoda (which we, unfortunately, couldn't see because of an ongoing construction) in the Southern Mon State we ended up in a town named Bago, roughly 80 kilometers north of the capital of Yangon.
+After a rather long bus ride from the town of Hpa-An to the Kyaiktiyo Pagoda in the Southern Mon State, we ended up in a town named Bago, roughly 80 kilometers north of the capital of Yangon.

 Train to Kalaw

-There was a train coming from Yangon which could take us to the northern town of Thazi from where we could then find a way to reach Kalaw.
+There was a train coming from Yangon which would take us to the northern town of Thazi from where we could then find a way to reach Kalaw.

-We bought our tickets and the train arrived shortly after.
-We were at the beginning of an incredible adventure.
+We bought our tickets at the station and the train arrived shortly after.
+We were at the beginning of an incredible Myanmar adventure.

-Travelling to Myanmar?
-You Can't miss visiting the Temples of Bagan
+- Traveling to Myanmar?
+You Don’t miss visiting the Temples of Bagan

 First-class tickets were sold out which left us with two seats in the ‘ordinary class’.
 We were not sure of what to expect but we prepared for a bumpy ride.